i-look-like-tintin/TCExplorer/README.md

 Any issues with this, hit me up.
 The instructions below may not be super accurate, but I have implemented/tested it through Linux, Windows, and MacOS so happy to help you get it running if needed.
 -May

+## Brady's work goals
+- Edit genisis dot
+- Add mapping for other nations/regions
+- Make it run on a phone???
+- Hight Data

 ## May's Immediate Roadmap
 - ~~Add ability to select year ranges, rather than just all years or single year~~